Hired guns. Code mercenaries. Consultants.

 Whether you are early stage or have an established product, bringing a consultant onto your startup can be a dicey prospect.
 Here are reasons not to and some things you may not have thought of.

-For most of the past year, I’ve been embedded in Dogpatch Labs working with early stage startups, first ByteLight and then BlockAvenue, to create their core product and get them to the next level.
-Both faced the challenges of a pre-MVP product and small team.
+For most of 2012, I was embedded in Dogpatch Labs working with early stage startups, such as ByteLight, to create the core product and get them to the next level.
+All faced the challenges of a pre-MVP product and small team.
 Here’s some of what’s involved, the challenges faced, and approaches to tackle them.

 What we software engineers (and designers) do is very creative and, in general, best learned through experience.
 Computer science and color theory can be groked from a book but client communication, handling conflict, and other less tangible disciplines are gained in the trenches.
 Learning on your own is slow and error-prone; you can miss out on stuff or learn something wrong based on the project work you get or who you happen to work with.